PWR-ACS-SE-24/SoftwareSystemDesign/implementation/feather/README.md

 The service requires the following capabilities to be enabled:

 - `--allow-net` - required to host the web server
-- `--allow-ffi` - Feather reuses Jobberknoll, which uses FFI
+- `--allow-ffi` - Feather reuses Jobberknoll, which uses FFI (TODO: this should be fixable)